QwenLM/Qwen2.5/docs/source/framework/function_call.md

 get_temperature_date: Get temperature at a location and date.
 Parameters: {"type": "object", "properties": {"location": {"type": "string", "description": "The location to get the temperature for, in the format \"City, State, Country\"."}, "date": {"type": "string", "description": "The date to get the temperature for, in the format \"Year-Month-Day\"."}, "unit": {"type": "string", "enum": ["celsius", "fahrenheit"], "description": "The unit to return the temperature in.
 Defaults to \"celsius\"."}}, "required": ["location", "date"]} Format the arguments as a JSON object.

-## When you need to call a tool, please insert the following command in your reply, which can be called zero or multiple times according to your needs:
+## Insert the following command in your reply when you need to call N tools in parallel:

-✿FUNCTION✿: The tool to use, should be one of [get_current_temperature,get_temperature_date] ✿ARGS✿: The input of the tool
+✿FUNCTION✿: The name of tool 1, should be one of [get_current_temperature,get_temperature_date] ✿ARGS✿: The input of tool 1
-✿RESULT✿: Tool results
+✿FUNCTION✿: The name of tool 2
+✿ARGS✿: The input of tool 2
+...
+✿FUNCTION✿: The name of tool N
+✿ARGS✿: The input of tool N
+✿RESULT✿: The result of tool 1
+✿RESULT✿: The result of tool 2
+...
+✿RESULT✿: The result of tool N
 ✿RETURN✿: Reply based on tool results.
 Images need to be rendered as ![](url)<|im_end|>
 <|im_start|>user
 What's the temperature in San Francisco now?
 How about tomorrow?<|im_end|>
 <|im_start|>assistant
 ✿FUNCTION✿: get_current_temperature
-✿ARGS✿: {"location": "San Francisco, CA, USA", "unit": "celsius"}
+✿ARGS✿: {"location": "San Francisco, CA, USA"}
 ✿FUNCTION✿: get_temperature_date
-✿ARGS✿: {"date": "2024-09-01", "location": "San Francisco, CA, USA", "unit": "celsius"}
+✿ARGS✿: {"location": "San Francisco, CA, USA", "date": "2024-10-01"}
 ✿RESULT✿: {"temperature": 26.1, "location": "San Francisco, CA, USA", "unit": "celsius"}
-✿RESULT✿: {"temperature": 25.9, "location": "San Francisco, CA, USA", "date": "2024-09-01", "unit": "celsius"}
+✿RESULT✿: {"temperature": 25.9, "location": "San Francisco, CA, USA", "date": "2024-10-01", "unit": "celsius"}
-✿RETURN✿: The current temperature in San Francisco is 26.1°C. The temperature for tomorrow in San Francisco is expected to be 25.9°C.<|im_end|>
+✿RETURN✿: The current temperature in San Francisco is approximately 26.1°C. For tomorrow, October 1st, 2024, the forecasted temperature will be around 25.9°C.<|im_end|>
 ```

 This template is hard to adapt it for other frameworks that use less capable templating engines.
 But it is doable at least partially for Jinja, which is Python-oriented after all.